Common tangents of two disjoint polygons in linear time and constant workspace

 \section{Introduction}

 A tangent of a polygon is a line touching the polygon such that all of the polygon lies on the same side of the line.
+We consider the problem of computing the common tangents of two disjoint polygons that are simple, that is, they have no self-intersections.
+The set of common tangents provides basic information about the convex hulls of the polygons---whether they are disjoint, overlapping, or nested.
+We call a common tangent \emph{outer} if the two polygons lie on the same side of it and \emph{separating} otherwise.
+Two disjoint polygons have two outer common tangents unless their convex hulls are nested, and if they are properly nested, then there is no outer common tangent.
+Two polygons have two separating common tangents unless their convex hulls overlap, and if they properly overlap, then there is no separating common tangent.
+See Figures \ref{fig:disjoint}--\ref{fig:nested} for illustrations.
+Common tangents arise in many different contexts, for instance in problems related to convex hulls \cite{PH77}, shortest paths \cite{GH89}, ray shooting \cite{HS95}, and clustering \cite{AdBB+17}.

-An outer common tangent of two polygons is a tangent of both polygons such that the polygons lie on the same side of the tangent.
-Two disjoint polygons have exactly two outer common tangents unless their convex hulls are nested.
-If they are properly nested, there is no outer common tangent.
-In this paper, we study the problem of computing the outer common tangents of two disjoint simple polygons, each given as a read-only array of its corners in cyclic order.
-We give an algorithm computing the outer common tangents in linear time using only a constant number of variables each storing a boolean value or an index of a corner in the array.
-We are therefore working in the \emph{constant workspace model} of computation.
+We provide a very simple algorithm to compute the common tangents of two disjoint simple polygons.
+In view of the above, the algorithm also determines whether the two polygons have (properly) nested, (properly) overlapping, or disjoint convex hulls.
+Given each of the two polygons as a read-only array of its corners in cyclic order, our algorithm runs in linear time and uses seven variables each storing a boolean value or an index of a corner in one of the arrays.
+The algorithm is therefore asymptotically optimal with respect to time and workspace, and it operates in the \emph{constant workspace model} of computation.